kahing/catfs/README.md

 are serviced on the same thread, so many operations could block each other.

-Data is never evicted from cache even when local filesystem is full.

 ## TODO

 * move all operations to background threads
-* mechanism to control cache size and eviction

 # References